coyotespike/coyotespike.github.io/_posts/2018-10-06-MuseumMadness.md

 by the pleasant surprise of a discriminating taste.

-We can't make judgments without some standard or other, and the more I make these judgments the more I grow my own philosophy of art.
+We can't make judgments without some standard or other, and the more I make these judgments the more I discover and grow my own philosophy of art.

 ## Surrealists Yes, Impressionists No
 In MOMA I enjoyed many of the surrealist paintings, finding the concepts